not Bush-Cheney business partner any more

 The Muslim holiday of Id al-Adha begins Saturday for Sunnis and Sunday for Shiites, who now control the government.

 Iraqi law seemed to indicate that executions were forbidden on the holiday.

 But Judge Haddad was dismissive of those concerns, injecting some of the sectarian split that is pervading the country.
 "The official Id in Iraq is Sunday," he said.

-Perhaps God, or the Goddess, or Allah, or the Universe, or the Flying Spaghetti Monster (depending on your flavor of spirituality) does have a sense of humor, too:
+Perhaps God, or the Goddess, or Allah, or the Universe, or the Flying Spaghetti Monster (depending on your flavor of spirituality) has a sense of humor:

 Bush Sheltered During Tornado Alert